harrydevnull/terraform-provider-kmi/docs/resources/definitions.md

 ### Optional

 - `azure_sp` (Attributes) The Azure Service Principal to create. (see [below for nested schema](#nestedatt--azure_sp))
+- `b64encoded` (Boolean) Should the secret be Base64-encoded?
+If it's not set, then is "false"
 - `opaque` (String) The Opaque definition to create.
 - `ssl_cert` (Attributes) The SSL certificate to create. (see [below for nested schema](#nestedatt--ssl_cert))
 - `symmetric_key` (Attributes) (see [below for nested schema](#nestedatt--symmetric_key))